Learn how to ideate, iterate, sketch, and storyboard winning ideas using world-class InVision tools like Boards and Freehand.

 Documenting the Likes and Dislikes of Each Example

-We’d also recommend including some text notes to highlight the likes and dislikes of each example.
-To do this, click the rounded + icon, then click “Add a Note”.
-Remember to hover over the uploaded screen cap afterwards and adjust the “Change item size” slider, changing the item size to span the full width of the board.
-This is so our screen caps and text notes become vertically stacked, and don’t appear to be disorganized.
+We’d also recommend including notes to highlight the likes and dislikes of each example — to do this, click the rounded + icon, then click “Add a Note”.
+Remember to hover over the uploaded screen caps afterwards and adjust the “Set Item Size” slider, changing the item size of the screen cap to span the full width of the board.
+This is so the screen caps become vertically stacked with the notes horizontally tiled underneath.

-On that note, let’s also add a section title for each example so that they’re visually contrasted and easier to browse through.
-Hover the board where the section title should appear, clicking the + icon that appears alongside “Create New Section Title”.
+Next, add section titles to separate each example.
+Hover over the board where the section title should appear, then click the + icon underneath “Create New Section Title”.

 Give the section title a name and description.
 If you’d rather keep the moodboard brief, write any notes in the section description instead, thus eliminating the need for notes.